Latest updates (1 June 2023):

 The Eastbourne Borough Council scheme remain will remain open but we expect all fund to be allocated within the next few weeks.

 Does your household need extra financial support?
 If you’re finding it difficult to keep warm, buy enough food or pay essential bills, you may be able to get extra help.

 Residents in Lewes district and Eastbourne can now apply for help from the government’s Household Support Fund, which local councils are now helping to pay out.

 How do I qualify for help?

-You must live within the council’s area, be over the age of 18, have recourse to public funds, and be finding it difficult to pay for heating, lighting, water bills or food.
+You must live within the council’s area, be over the age of 18 and be liable for the council tax, rent or mortgage, have recourse to public funds, and be finding it difficult to pay for heating, lighting, water bills or food.
 You must also be in receipt of Housing Benefit or Council Tax Reduction but not receiving one of the following benefits:

 - Universal Credit